djalbat/easy-mobile/README.md

 Object.assign(View.prototype, touchMixins);
 ```

 Only one handler is shown here.
-The complete list of custom events that can be handled is:
+The complete list of custom touch events that can be handled is:

 * `drag-up`
 * `drag-down`